LightAndLight/lightandlight/README.md

 *He/Him*

-I'm a 27 year old software developer living in Brisbane, Australia.
+I'm a programmer living in Brisbane, Australia.

 I enjoy building things that make people more effective.
 I'm particularly passionate about developer tooling because it contributes to a cycle of self improvement within software development.